bhubie/talks/making-impossible-states-impossible/slides/slides.md

 - [click] we expose a type of LicensePlateTestState which is a record type
 - [click] We update the ImageReceived event handler setting the state appropriately.
 - [click] here is what the LicensePlateTestState looks like.
-  - declaring the different states our view can be in as Partial records.
+- [click] declaring the different unions our view can be in as Partial records.
-- [click] The displaying image one is pretty much the same as well. just updating with a different type for LicensePlateRecognitionState.
+- [click] The displaying image one is pretty much the same as well.
+- [click] just updating with a different type for LicensePlateRecognitionState.
-- and here are the different states for it.
+- [click] and here are the different unions for it.

 - Any questions on this?